terracenter/gentoo_install/README.md

 In addition to LVM filesystem we created in our local disk, other pseudo-filesystems are created during system boot that is needed to chroot into our new environment:

-:warning: If you are setting an environment without `SystemD`, then you don't need to execute the `--make-rslave` lines
+:warning: If you are setting an environment without `SystemD`, then you can skip the `--make-rslave` lines

 ```shell
 mount --types proc /proc /mnt/gentoo/proc